-Hepatitis A (HAV, Hep A) Hepatitis A virus (HAV, Hep A) refers to liver inflammation caused by infection with the hepatitis A virus.
+Hepatitis AHepatitis A virus (HAV, Hep A) refers to liver inflammation caused by infection with the hepatitis A virus.
 Causes of HAV is generally from person to person via contaminated water, blood, stool, or direct contact.
-Symptoms of hepatitis A virus include nausea, vomiting, diarrhea, fever, rash, fatigue, jaundice, abdominal pain, and pale or gray-colored stools.
+Symptoms of hepatitis A virus include: nausea, vomiting, diarrhea, fever, rash, fatigue, jaundice, abdominal pain, and pale or gray-colored stools.
 Treatment for hepatitis A virus is focused on relieving symptoms.
 There is a vaccine to prevent hepatitis A virus.